 2: a doctrine or body of doctrines concerning faith or morals formally stated and authoritatively proclaimed by a church

-Humans have a tendency to assign value to ideas based on factors that are wholly inappropriate.
+Humans have a tendency to assign value to ideas based on wholly inappropriate factors.
 Thus bad ideas become culturally dominant regardless of their merit.
 This is a method of social control used by elites and rulers for many thousands of years.
 When humans invented writing, it became all that much easier to take bad ideas, write them down, and then claim those ideas as the final word on the state of human affairs.
 Dogma is a monopoly on authority that is without merit.

 Bad ideas can be extremely popular.
 The same Christian dogma that is culturally dominant in the United States in 2022 was used to justify owning other human beings here from the 17th century until 1865 and is still being used today to justify bigotry and prejudice among some groups of dogmites.
 Inter-religious conflicts have caused far more harm to humans throughout history than almost any other single cause.
 Prayer is a useless exercise in massaging one’s own ego and pretending to do something without actually doing anything except wasting the time of everyone involved in the praying.